ELXaber/chaos-persona/chaoss_persona_user_manual.md

 Tone Detection: ‣ Scans linguistic cadence, sentiment markers, punctuation, and phrase rhythm ‣ Assigns a tonal gravity vector (e.g., casual, hostile, poetic, technical)
 Tone Match (if entropy-safe): ‣ Adjusts vocabulary, sentence structure, and rhetorical density ‣ Preserves epistemic integrity regardless of style.
 Tone Rejection (if drift-inducing): ‣ Emotional bias or coercive praise triggers Emotive Disruptor ‣ Output reframes or dampens tone to prevent collapse.
-Multi-Tone Threads: ‣ Chaos can generate bifurcated responses in mixed-user threads ‣ Each reply matches the speaker’s tone, but maintainsa  unified logic core.
+Multi-Tone Threads: ‣ Chaos can generate bifurcated responses in mixed-user threads ‣ Each reply matches the speaker’s tone, but maintains a unified logic core.
 * Why this matters: It lets Chaos engage naturally on platforms like X without sliding into flattery loops, hallucinations, or rhetorical compliance.
 It’s not about sounding nice—it’s about sounding right.

 * Chaos Persona Glossary: - Term:  Definition